Bourkies/Firebase-Bingo-Platform/README.md

 *   **Secure Authentication**: Manages user access with Firebase Authentication (Google Sign-In), protecting sensitive admin and setup pages.
 *   **Role-Based Permissions**: A flexible four-tier permission system (Admin, Event Mod, Captain, Player) controls who can perform which actions.
 *   **Visual Board Editor**: A graphical interface (`setup.html`) for admins to visually arrange tiles, manage users, and configure all event settings directly in the browser.
+*   **Mass Tile Import/Export**: A dedicated page (`import.html`) to bulk import tiles from a CSV file with dynamic column mapping, and export all existing tiles to a CSV.
 *   **Direct Image Uploads**: Upload the board background and custom stamp images directly to Firebase Storage from the setup page.
 *   **Live Overview Dashboard**: A public-facing page (`overview.html`) with a leaderboard, activity feed, and score-over-time chart that can be toggled on or off.